 If you are keen though, there are many opportunities to join winter mountaineering courses – the Mountaineering Scotland is a reliable site to find reputable and trustworthy courses and instructors.
 You can also do courses at Ice Factor, the climbing centre in Kinlochleven – or try your hand at their indoor ice climbing wall.

-If the weather is dreich and all attempts for outdoor activities fail, visit a whisky distillery – the warming dram you get at the end of the tour will make it worthwhile!
+If the weather is dreich and all attempts for outdoor activities fail, visit a whisky distillery or a museum.

 There are many festivals in Scotland throughout the winter months.
 The winter festivals are traditionally Christmas festivals including markets, special concerts and lots of festive food.
 They happen in Oban, Inverness, Perth, Stirling and a few other places.
 However, there are also other festivals in Scotland during the cold season, such as the biggest Hogmanay celebrations in Edinburgh (that’s New Year’s Eve in Scotland), Celtic Connections music festival in Glasgow or the Up Helly Aa Viking festivals in Shetland.